bockp/Edge-Detection-project/edge.md

 Finally, to obtain edges as zero-width segments, a thinning step is required : if the gradient magnitude is not a local maximum along the gradient direction, the point is suppressed from the edge candidates.

-In practice, this algorithm works by using two masks, one horizontal and one vertical[^VIN2009] [Fig.2], these masks are designed to respond maximally to edges in the horizontal and vertical directions, respectively, and also smoothen out the gaussian noise in advance to reduce the noise sensitivity of the algorithm.
+In practice, this algorithm works by using two masks, one horizontal and one vertical[^VIN2009] [Fig.2](this is very similar to the Robert's Cross operator), these masks are designed to respond maximally to edges in the horizontal and vertical directions, respectively, and also smoothen out the gaussian noise in advance to reduce the noise sensitivity of the algorithm.

 ![Fig.2](images/filters.png)

-**Fig.2: Sobel horizontal and vertical masks[^VIN2009]**
+**Fig.2: Sobel operator's horizontal and vertical convolution masks[^VIN2009]**

 The two resulting images are then combined to get an image representing the approximate  absolute  gradient  magnitude of the original image [Fig.3].